Resources

 4. Self-Ligating Braces

 Self-ligating braces are similar to metal and ceramic braces but have a different method for holding the connective wire in place.
-Instead of brackets, clips are used to hold self-ligating braces in place, making for easier adjustments and shorter appointment times.
+Instead of brackets, orthodontists use clips to hold the braces in place.
+This makes for easier adjustments and shorter appointment times.

 Self-ligating braces cost between $4,000 and $8,000.